You are here: Home > Practice & professional support > Supporting your mental health

 As the world entered an unprecedented global pandemic in 2020, many further studies demonstrated a profound and prolonged impact on healthcare workers.
 One study of over 9,000 Australian healthcare workers during 2020 found 71% experienced moderate to severe burnout.

-As we enter the ‘recovery’ phase of the pandemic, we are faced with new challenges, with 2023 bringing high demands, economic uncertainty and for many, reduced energy.
-Psychologists report that with the pace and pressures of life, work, and cost of living, many patients feel depleted in their resources and are experiencing fatigue as a result.
-They note this feeling of fatigue has been ongoing since the start of the acute phase of the pandemic and continues due to ongoing external pressures.
+Post pandemic, we are faced with new challenges, with 2024 bringing a cost of living crisis, economic uncertainty and for many, reduced energy.
+Psychologists note for many this feeling of fatigue has been ongoing since the start of the acute phase of the pandemic and continues due to ongoing external pressures.
 Many patients have described this experience as like ‘sprinting a marathon’.

 Three free counselling services by trained psychologists